Espresso as a Lottery Ticket

-My coffee drink of choice for the past five years has been espresso.
-Straight shots.
-No milk and no sugar.
+For the past five years, my coffee drink of choice has been espresso—straight shots, no milk, and no sugar.
 In my opinion, espresso represents the best potential for coffee.
-If it is done perfectly it can be an amazing experience that is remembered long after the beverage is consumed.
+If it is done perfectly, it can be an amazing experience that is remembered long after the beverage is consumed.
 But getting a perfect shot is a rare thing.

 There are so many things that can go wrong when espresso is prepared.
-When you combine that with rising expectations, what you have is a situation much like a lottery ticket.
+When you combine that with rising expectations, you have a situation much like a lottery ticket.
 You pay to play.
-Sometimes you win and sometimes you lose.
-Most of the time the experience is somewhere in the middle, good but nothing memorable.
+Sometimes, you win, and sometimes, you lose.
+Most of the time, the experience is somewhere in the middle—good but nothing memorable.

 I play the espresso lottery 2-4 times a day.